 Poetry Anthology Reading: April 28, 2014

-To celebrate National Poetry Month, April 2014, the Raritan Valley Federation of Libraries will publish its second annual Poetry Month Celebration Anthology.
-This year’s theme will be "Our Town," commemorating the 75th Anniversary of the play by Thornton Wilder.
-This can be used as an inspiration, but is not a required poem subject.
-One pair of tickets per library to the performance of "Our Town" by Thornton Wilder at the George Street Playhouse will be awarded to the poets who best use the "Our Town" theme.
+To celebrate National Poetry Month, April 2014, the Raritan Valley Federation of Libraries has published its second annual Poetry Month Celebration Anthology.
+This year’s theme is "Our Town," commemorating the 75th Anniversary of the play by Thornton Wilder.
+Poets who submitted work to the anthology could use this theme for inspiration, but was not a required poem subject.
+One pair of tickets per library to the performance of "Our Town" by Thornton Wilder at the George Street Playhouse will be awarded to the poets who best used the "Our Town" theme.

-Poets whose work is chosen for the Anthology will be invited to read at their home library’s Poetry Celebration in April.
+Poets whose work was chosen for the Anthology have been invited to read at their home library’s Poetry Celebration in April.
 Participating libraries include Bernards Township, Bernardsville, Dunellen, Middlesex, New Brunswick, and Raritan.

 January to May 2014

-The New Brunswick Free Public Library is presenting its seventh annual Photography Contest!
+The New Brunswick Free Public Library presented its seventh annual Photography Contest, and is now getting ready for the Exhibit of the submitted photographs!
 The contest theme this year is "New Brunswick: Our Town".
-Simply put: Capture an aspect of New Brunswick (i.e. daily life, businesses, city history, buildings, pets, parks, etc.) If the picture is not taken in New Brunswick, please attach information about the subject's connection to New Brunswick.
+Simply put, entries were to capture an aspect of New Brunswick (i.e. daily life, businesses, city history, buildings, pets, parks, etc.) If the picture was not taken in New Brunswick, information about the subject's connection to New Brunswick was to be provided.
 Photos submitted will also be eligible for recognition if they represent the "NJ350" theme of New Brunswick history.
-Submitted photos must be taken between January 2 and March 15, 2014.
+Submitted photos must have been taken between January 2 and March 22, 2014.